Princezrajput/Princezrajput/README.md

 - 👋 Hi, I’m @Princezrajput{PRINCE KUMAR SINGH}
 - 👀 I’m interested in ...#new technology which is implemented on day by day..
-- 🌱 I’m currently learning ...now i worked in my full stack development.and im in 2nd year bca student.
+- 🌱 I’m currently learning ...now i worked in my full stack development.and im fresher bca student.
 -  i had completed my all the basics of development html css and java script
 - 💞️ I’m looking to collaborate on ... now i want to hand wash in my these skills that is already learned and i m lokking for intern
 - 📫 How to reach me ...# if you want to then you can email me :-pk08131203@gmail.com